tanc7/Research-Operations/OP-DIAMOND SHARK/Overview.md

 https://blog.fortinet.com/2014/03/31/angecryption-at-insomni-hack # That contains instructions on how to reencrypt what could POSSIBLY be a reverse meterpreter generated as a APK into a payload posing as a PNG image, a file format universally accepted by cellular providers as permissible to send via MMS

 These links are merely POCs (Proof of Concepts).
 A entirely new application must be written for our intended usage.

+# Resources

+http://basicstate.com/htm/page.htm # List of many of the possible domains that a phone number could resolve as https://github.com/tanc7/Research-Operations/blob/master/OP-DIAMOND%20SHARK/CellularMMSEmailWordlist.txt # Same thing as a wordlist